Jatin-11022002/MSMovieApp/README.md

 # MSMovieApp
+MSMovieApp runs on localhost
+so BY default  website is configured for http://localhost:3000
 #To start the server and resolve nodejs dependency
+1.Execute this command
+ yarn install
-npm install --save
+ npm start
-node server.js

-MSMovieApp runs on localhost
-so BY default  website is configured for http://localhost:3000 if port or host needs to changed then needfull changes are:- FileName                   changes in file
+2. Port , host url changes if not on localhost, if using localhost plese verify these changes if port or host needs to changed then needfull changes are:- FileName                   changes in file
 .env                      APP_BASE_URL , PORT